IRS Forms

 Key Takeaways

-• Form 14457 is the two‑part application used to enter the IRS Criminal Investigation Voluntary Disclosure Practice, a path that can reduce criminal exposure if your noncompliance was willful.
+• Form 14457 is the two‑part application used to enter the IRS Criminal Investigation Voluntary Disclosure Practice, a path that can substantially reduce the likelihood of a criminal prosecution referral if your noncompliance was willful – acceptance is the IRS practice of declining to recommend prosecution, not a binding grant of immunity, and DOJ retains prosecutorial discretion.

 • Part I, Preclearance, is submitted to CI, typically by fax, to confirm eligibility.
 If CI pre‑clears you, you must submit Part II within 45 days, with one possible 45‑day extension by written request.

 • Expect to cooperate fully and pay tax, interest, and penalties.
-Civil fraud penalties of 75 percent can apply to the highest‑liability year in scope.
+Civil fraud penalties of 75 percent historically applied to the highest‑liability year in scope, but under the July 2025 Form 14457 revision, amended returns under VDP now generally receive a 20 percent accuracy‑related penalty per year rather than the historic highest‑year 75 percent fraud penalty.

 • The form and instructions now expect detailed digital‑asset information, reflecting the IRS’s focus on crypto and other digital assets.